skpref/skpref/README.rst

 The PairwiseComparisonTask automatically sets up the SubsetPosetVector which in this case would be stored in the object :code:`example_PCTask.subset_vec`.

-Note that pairwise comparison tasks also often follow the below data structure
+Note that pairwise comparison tasks also often follow the below data structure,

 +------------+-------------+------------+
 |   Team 1   | Team 2      | Team 1 won |